 Are there any side effects?

 Magnesium therapy is only used for a short period of three to seven days.
 If it is a long-term treatment, it may accumulate in your body causing respiratory failure and hypoxiailow level of oxygen in the body tissues. in the fetus.
 It may also subject calcium to a process of leaching from the fetal bone tissue causing fractures in the newborn during labor.
-You should stop taking it before labor (14).
+Hence, you should stop taking magnesium sulfate supplements before labor (27).

 Obstetrician and gynecologist Dr. Himali Maniar Patel says, “Consuming magnesium in excess can result in side effects such as diarrhea, nausea, and abdominal cramping.
 Extremely high doses may result in more severe conditions, such as magnesium toxicity, which can be harmful to both the mother and the fetus.”